Nose Jobs, Temples, and Egyptian Treasures on the Red Sea

 By Nick Parkins

-A Red Sea cruise aboard Thomson Holiday's ship Celebration balances the freedom to roam with affordable excursions and a luxurious onboard lifestyle.
+A Red Sea cruise aboard the ship Celebration balances the freedom to roam with affordable excursions and a luxurious onboard lifestyle.

-After a swift and easy transfer from the airport at Sharm el-Sheikh, we were soon boarding the Thomson Celebration courtesy of a welcoming crew.
+After a swift and easy transfer from the airport at Sharm el-Sheikh, we were soon boarding the ship courtesy of a welcoming crew.

 With our luggage politely brought to our door via the ship’s cabin staff, we were able to explore the numerous distractions on offer from the Meridian restaurant, with a variable selection of five-course delights, to the Lido buffet, to the a la carte dining at Mistral’s Restaurant.